Work Experience (Not For Academic Credit)

 - Placements are flexible to suit industry needs but are typically available 1-2 days per week during the semester or full time (2-3 weeks) during the holiday periods

-The Work Experience Application Form must be lodged by the deadline directly with:
+The Work Experience Application Form must be lodged by the deadline directly with the Career Development Centre.

 Guidelines for Students